-“On principle, the notary is chosen by the buyer, but that notary then becomes the notary for the transaction and is impartial,” explains Elena-Maria Bejan, notary at DuProprio.
-“The notary makes sure the best interests of all parties involved are respected.”
+“As a rule, the buyer gets to choose the notary, who then becomes the notary for the transaction in an impartial manner,” explained Elena-Maria Bejan, a notary at DuProprio.
+“The notary then makes sure that the interests of all parties involved are respected.”

 - Title review

 - Analysis of the surveyor’s certificate

 - Copies of the deed of sale for all parties

 - Adjustment and apportionment preparation (municipal and school taxes, rent, condo fees, etc.)

 The seller also has costs and fees to cover, for instance if they need a title correction or mortgage discharge, but also for the following:

 - Issuing of cheques: